-Even if you’ve never lifted weights, you probably should working towards that.
+Even if you’ve never lifted weights, you probably should be working towards that.

 Lifting weights sounds like a silly idea to a lot of people, but it’s often the only thing that will help you build strength in your posterior hip muscles (your butt).
 Tightness in the front of your hips, tightness in the muscles along your spine, and tightness along the sides of your hips can all be a direct result of not getting enough exercise.